caseymm/reverse-second-screen/SNDMakes-presentation.md

 #### technical note and wrap up (1+ minute)

 	[show blank slide with project summary statement]
-	Our prototype illustrates the Reverse Second Screen idea using the browser on two devices, which could be accomplished in a variety of ways and further implemeted on things like Chromecast, Roku or gaming devices as second screens.
+	Our prototype illustrates the Reverse Second Screen idea using the browser on two devices.
+In a full implementation, native software running on a connected device, be that a game console, stereo or in car system, could achieve a more immersive experience.

-	We used Firebase as our backend which connects the two HTML pages displayed, one for each screen.
-We created markers on the first screen markup to trigger events on the second screen.
-As the users scrolls (or clicks through if this were a gallery of other layout), the second screen responds accordingly.
+	In this implementation, we used scroll position on the page to trigger events that send asset data to a backend.
+The backend uses Firebase, which provides web sockets and stores the data.
+The second screen is synced to the other end of the same data and updates in real time.
 You can find this project on http://j.mp/Reverse2ndScreen.

+#### thoughts from Hassan

+	Current technology doesn't allow this experience to work very well.
+We built it with the concept of skating to where the puck is going, which is toward more interconnected devices.
+Some of these devices will have screens, some will not.
+The concept currently runs in a browser, but with more development time, the approach could be used in more native sfotware running on mutiple devices including tvs, stereos, computers, cars or future devices.